 Then there came a sight that caused Tyrande’s heart to stop for a moment.
 Strange bipedal creatures, the likes of which she had never actually seen in real life, although she had seen their like in man a history book back before the War of the Ancients.
 Taller than a kaldorei, and spindly, as if none of them were able to put on large muscles, but spare and fit of frame.
 Green skinned, with large tusks jutting up from their mouths.
 Primitive looking, with equally primitive looking axes and spears.
 The beings were first covered in furs, hiding in the snow, blending in and ambushing someone or something.

 Then, the image shifted.
-The furs went away, revealing nothing but loincloths in the heat of the sun, while in the background, three smoking mountains of different sizes spumed fire.
+The furs went away, revealing nothing but loincloths in the heat of the sun, while in the background, three smoking mountains of different sizes spewed fire.
 Instead of waiting in ambush, these beings seemed to be setting up some kind of ceremony or something.
 And then that image faded, it was replaced by a kaldorei.
 His features were obscured, as was the majority of his body.
 What was important was how the kaldorei in the image was raising a horn to his lips, announcing his presence to the world.
 Only, as darkness encroached, it was clear from the feeling of the image that he was not getting the response he was looking for.
 Instead of calling friends to them, he had simply drawn enemies down on himself.

 Tyrande wasn’t certain what to make of that last image, but she could feel the danger in that call as well as the danger of what the trolls were up to both south and north.
 Tyrande also knew that the image of the three volcanoes was where Harry was heading towards.
 So there was indeed a reason for him to head southward rather than journey to the north with her.